 Many Florida residents enjoy spending time on the water.
 Unfortunately, some people do not take the responsibility of safe boating seriously.
-If you have been injured in an accident caused by a negligent individual or company in the Fort Lauderdale area, you can possibly hold them accountable.
-A dedicated injury attorney at Cecere Santana can handle all the aspects of your case, from discussing your options and gathering important evidence to seeking a fair settlement and taking your case to trial if necessary.
+If you have been injured in a boating accident caused by a negligent individual or company in the Fort Lauderdale area, you can possibly hold them accountable.
+A dedicated Fort Lauderdale boating accident lawyer and injury attorney at Cecere Santana can handle all the aspects of your case, from discussing your options and gathering important evidence to seeking a fair settlement and taking your case to trial if necessary.

 A person hurt in a boating accident caused by the carelessness or wrongdoing of another party may file a lawsuit in state court.
 In many cases, the proper cause of action is a negligence claim.
 Proving a negligence case requires showing several elements by a preponderance of the evidence, which means that they are more likely than not to be true.